nishanianpez/plasma_project/README.md

 - More orange aka higher ion heating ratio

 Remaining Question:
-Is that whole at beta_i ~ 1 from physics or a invalid point?
+Is that hole at beta_i ~ 1 from physics or a invalid point?

 ### Works Cited and Acknowledgements